David-Hien/Unit-3/Project.md

 I allocated a different python file ```password_hash.py``` for this task.

-1. To begin hasing passwords in python, I need to download the passlib library.
+1. To begin hashing passwords in python, I need to download the passlib library.
 In the terminal of the IDE (PyCharm in my case), run the command ```pip install passlib```, and import it into the python file.
 2. Use CryptContext to set the parameters (```schemes```, ```default```, ```pbkdf2_sha256__default_rounds```) for the hash function.

 ``` python